-Traffic wishing to turn right into Wariakei Road from the south can; continue on to the Harewood roundabout and U-turn back to Wairakei and then turn left turn or turn right at Memorial Ave, and then left into Roydvale Ave.
+Traffic wishing to turn right into Wariakei Road from the south can; continue on to the Harewood roundabout and U-turn back to Wairakei and then turn left or turn right at Memorial Ave, and then left into Roydvale Ave.
 This would increase traffic slightly, but mostly during the morning peak period.

-Traffic from Wairakei Road that wishes to turns right into Russley Road (SH1) may divert onto Wooldridge Road and left turn onto Harewood Road.
+Traffic from Wairakei Road that wishes to turn right into Russley Road (SH1) may divert onto Wooldridge Road and left turn onto Harewood Road.
 NZTA are considering a left turn lane on this approach.

 What happens on Roydvale Ave?

 There will be some additional traffic using Memorial Ave and Roydvale Ave to access the Wairakei Business Park area and therefore passing Roydvale School.
 A lot of this should occur outside of school hours.
-The CCC has already constructed a School Speed Zone in this area in response to this and the increase in traffic since more businesses move into this area after the earthquakes.
+The CCC has already constructed a School Speed Zone in this area in response to this and the increase in traffic since more businesses moved into this area after the earthquakes.